 kristine haruna lee

-I'm a playwright, director, and performer, born in Hong Kong, raised between Tokyo and Seattle, and now living in Brooklyn NY.
-I first came to New York to go to the Experimental Theatre Wing at NYU where I met the people who would form this company with me.
+I'm a theater maker born in Hong Kong, raised between Tokyo and Seattle, and now living in Brooklyn NY.
+I first came to New York to go to the Experimental Theatre Wing at NYU where I met the core people who would form this company with me.
 We've been creating work since 2010, but we officially became harunalee in June of 2013.
 I then got my MFA in playwriting at Brooklyn College with Mac Wellman and Erin Courtney.
 You can often find me performing in other downtown works, as I find this to be a sort of heartbeat that sustains my practice.
-I also teach at NYU Experimental Theatre Wing and have taught at York College.
+I've taught at NYU's Experimental Theatre Wing, Playwrights Horizons Theater School, Pace University, and York College.
 My plays include: Memory Retrograde, War Lesbian, Drunkfish Oceanrant, Plum de Force, TROIKA, Suicide Forest, and Funeral Plays.
-I am a recipient of the New Dramatists Van Lier Fellowship, the Lotos Foundation prize for directing, a member of Wook Taut Majesty, a New Georges Affiliated Artist, and a member of P73's Interstate 73.
+I am a recipient of the New Dramatists Van Lier Fellowship, the Lotos Foundation prize for directing, and currently a member of Wook Taut Majesty, Soho Rep Writer/Director Lab, a New Georges Affiliated Artist, and a member of P73's Interstate 73.